Brickworks/Nucleus/docs/pdr_avsw.md

 ## Altitude Control/Dynamics Card Software Design
 ### Overview
 The Altitude Control/Dynamics Card Software reports sensors relevant to these payloads, along with commanding the ballast actuator.
 This board software-wise looks near identical to the balloon board in design.
 It abstractly has sensors, actuators.
 It reports telemetry from these sensors, and acts upon MFC commands to drive actuators.
-Refer to the [Ballon Board section](#balloon-board-software-design) for more information.
+Refer to the [Balloon Board section](#balloon-board-software-design) for more information.

 ### Interfaces
 * CAN: MFC commands/telemetry